Methodology

 | Legal / Consent | 0 | 0.0% |

 Two findings stand out.
 First, analytics is the single largest identifiable category at 23.8%.
-Law firms are tracking their visitors, even if they are not doing much else with third-party scripts.
-Second, the near-total absence of legal consent and cookie banner scripts (0%) suggests that most law firm sites in our sample are not implementing CCPA or GDPR consent mechanisms in their initial page HTML -- a potential compliance gap worth investigating further.
+Law firms are tracking their visitors even if they are not doing much else with third-party scripts.
+Second, the near-total absence of legal consent and cookie banner scripts (0%) suggests most law firm sites in our sample are not implementing CCPA or GDPR consent mechanisms in their initial page HTML -- a potential compliance gap worth investigating further.

 The top 15 third-party domains paint a clear picture of the standard law firm marketing stack.
 Google properties dominate, call tracking is widespread, and a handful of legal marketing platforms (Scorpion, Hibu, FindLaw) appear repeatedly.

-| Rank | Domain | Sites Using | % of Sites |
+| Rank | Domain | Sites using | % of sites |

 |---|---|---|---|